-BPC sections 2135 and 2135.5 provide some exceptions to the minimum postgraduate training requirements or license examination minimum requirements for applicants that hold an unrestricted, renewed and current license in another state for the specified number of years and are certified by one of the ABMS affiliate boards.
+BPC sections 2135 and 2135.5 provide some exceptions to the minimum postgraduate training requirements or license examination minimum requirements for applicants that hold an unrestricted, renewed, and current license in another state for the specified number of years and are certified by one of the American Board of Medical Specialties (ABMS) affiliate boards.
 Board staff reviews each application to ensure the appropriate licensing pathway.